SharePoint/sp-dev-docs/docs/general-development/what-s-changed-in-sharepoint-designer.md

 ### SharePoint page-design features
 <a name="WhatsChangedSharePointDesigner2013_PageDesignFeatures"> </a>

-The following feature is not available in SharePoint 2013.
+The following feature is not available in SharePoint.